gbadev-org/tonc/README.md

 *   Tables and Figures should be replaced with the raw HTML from Tonc.

-    * Their `id` attributes should be updated to work with autonumbering. (see next heading)

 *   Code blocks should have the correct language set on them (`c`, `asm`, `makefile`)

 *   Container tags may need a `markdown` attribute adding to them, otherwise the Markdown within won't be rendered properly. e.g.